How to Keep a Thought Diary to Combat Anxiety

 Try this easy way to manage stress and anxiety.

 Each of us has a stream of automatic thoughts running through our minds.
 These thoughts are often undetectable, yet powerful nonetheless.
 It's like having background music playing while you work.
 Most of the time you don't even notice it’s on--you simply go about what you're doing.
 But have you ever felt that different music affects your mood or even your energy level?
 Perhaps also your ability to concentrate?
 The automatic self-talk playing in your mind can affect all of these things, and much more.

 To work with our thoughts and make them more adaptive and realistic, we first need to know what they are.
 We can't allow our self-talk to remain background music, affecting us without knowing it.

-One of the most useful things you can do to combat stress and anxiety is keep a running record of your thoughts on paper.
+One of the most useful things you can do to combat stress and anxiety is to keep a running record of your thoughts on paper.
 There's simply no better way to learn about your thought processes than to write them down.

 Use any type of notebook you like and make these headings at the top: 1) Situation; 2) Thoughts/What am I telling myself?
 3) How anxious do I feel?
 Leave space to jot down a few words about the situation and perhaps the date so you can easily monitor your progress.
 Most importantly, write down any thought you're having either in anticipation of or during a situation that causes anxiety.
 In other words, what are you telling yourself?
-What do there will happen?
 How do you feel about it?
 You can use a number in the third column to represent how you feel (using a 1 – 10 scale) or write a few words as a description.